Guidelines for distribution approval for soliciting member participation in scholarly inquiry within the field of academic advising

 3. Submission & review process

-- All materials must be submitted electronically in PDF format to email@example.com with the subject line "application for NACADA approved survey".
+- All materials must be submitted electronically in PDF format to the Research Committee Liaison (Leigh Cunningham, Leigh@ksu.edu) with the subject line "application for NACADA approved scholarly inquiry".

-- NACADA’s Executive Office will accept proposals for member surveys during two time periods each year: January 15 to March 15 and July 15 to September 15.
+- Proposals will be accepted during two time periods each year: January 15 to March 15 and July 15 to September 15.

-- At the close of each period, the Executive Office will forward complete proposals to a subcommittee of the Research Committee; incomplete proposals will not be considered further.
-The subcommittee will have 30 days to evaluate the proposals and make a recommendation as to their acceptance; the final decision will rest with Executive Office staff.
+- At the close of each period, the Executive Office Liaison will forward complete proposals to a subcommittee of the Research Committee; incomplete proposals will not be considered further.
+The subcommittee will have 30 days to evaluate the proposals and make a recommendation as to their acceptance; the final decision will rest with the Research Committee Chair and Executive Office staff.

 - Approved surveys must be carried out within eight months of approval.